RuthAngus/stardate/docs/source/index.rst

 *Gaia*.
 If you have a parallax, asteroseismic parameters, or an idea of the maximum V-band extinction you should throw those in too.
-Set up the star object and :func:`chronology.star.fit` will run Markov Chain Monte Carlo (using *emcee*) in order to infer a Bayesian age for your star.
+Set up the star object and :func:`stardate.Star.fit` will run Markov Chain Monte Carlo (using *emcee*) in order to infer a Bayesian age for your star.

 Example usage